licheng-xu-echo/RXNGraphormer/README.md

 ### Download model weights and dataset

-All model weights and preprocessed datasets are available via our [figshare repository](https://doi.org/10.6084/m9.figshare.28356077) ~~(before the manuscript is formally published, please vist the private [link](https://figshare.com/s/decc64a868ab64a93099))~~.
+All model weights and preprocessed datasets are available via our [figshare repository](https://doi.org/10.6084/m9.figshare.28356077).
 Please put these files in `model_path` and `dataset` folders, like the following structure:

 ```
 RXNGraphormer